takram-design-engineering/three-geospatial/packages/core/WEBGPU.md

 velocityNode: TextureNode
 ```

-The node that stores motion vectors in NDC, provided by `HighpVelocityNode`.
+A node that stores motion vectors in NDC, provided by `HighpVelocityNode`.

 ### Uniforms